darrenjennings/guuu.io/docs/_posts/data-fetching-vue-composition-api.md

-[fetching data](https://sergiodxa.com/articles/render-as-you-fetch/), so even if you are triggering a fetch at different points in the render [lifecycle](https://vuejs.org/v2/guide/instance.html#Lifecycle-Diagram), your application typically will be constrained by the eventual **inconsitent and cascading network latency**.
+[fetching data](https://sergiodxa.com/articles/render-as-you-fetch/), so even if you are triggering a fetch at different points in the render [lifecycle](https://vuejs.org/v2/guide/instance.html#Lifecycle-Diagram), your application typically will be constrained by the eventual **inconsistent and cascading network latency**.

 For example if we also want to show all users with a link to their profile, e.g.